alexwkleung/Blossom-Editor/README.md

 **3)** You are liable for any file loss or damage.
 Keep in mind that this is a proof-of-concept and experimental project, so nothing about this is perfect in any way shape or form compared to current day text-editors.
 Also, everyone has different use cases.
 While this may work well for others, it may not work for you.

-**3)** There may be slight performance issues due to the app being a little heavy.
-It'll work, no doubt, but be prepared for those fans to kick in.
+**3)** There might be slight performance issues since I haven't done any proper optimizations.
+Expect variable RAM usage and fans to kick in depending on your system specs.

 # Installation